MatiasRicardi/MatiasRicardi/README.md

 My main stack revolves around **Node.js, Go and Vue.js**, but I'm always experimenting with new technologies and building things that solve real problems

-Here you'll find some of my personal projects, experiments and developer tools

 ### What I enjoy working on

-- 🛠 Developer tools and automation
+- 🛠 Developer tools, automation and experimentation
 - ⚙️ Backend systems and APIs
 - 🏗 Software architecture
 - 👥 Technical leadership and mentoring
-- 🔬 Experimenting with new technologies

 ### Tech